tdback/nix-config/README.md

   - `odin/` - my media server and makeshift NAS.
 Media is stored in a RAID-Z2 ZFS pool for redundancy, with a caching drive for increased read performance.
   - `sparrow/` - my laptop.
-  - `thor/` - my "social" server, responsible for hosting my fediverse server and a few websites.
+  - `thor/` - my "social" server responsible for hosting my fediverse server, website, and handling delegation to my matrix server.
   - `woodpecker/` - my desktop.
 - `modules/`
   - `containers/` - podman/docker container configurations.